thenewobjective/thenewobjective.github.io/types-and-programming-languages/naming-conventions-reconsidered/index.md

 `%` for hashes, which is a form of Systems Hungarian.

 These conventions weren't arbitrary: they evolved as compensations for limitations in type systems or module boundaries.
 Developers naturally reach for visible cues when deeper structure is missing.
-Hungarian Notation emerged similarly—in response to a need for visible semantics in environments with limited abstraction tools.
+Hungarian Notation emerged similarly, in response to a need for visible semantics in environments with limited abstraction tools.
 But in languages with expressive type systems, reflection, and modular composition, these visual hacks become noise.
 Here's the TypeScript answer to the above: